 Most agile project management models have a key role called the Product Owner.
 Here’s how strong product owners can make agile projects successful.
-The product owner ensures agile project teams are focused on highest value outcomes during their sprints and release cycles.
+The product owner ensures agile project teams are focused on the highest value outcomes during their sprints and release cycles.
 The product owner works with the team constantly to refine the backlog and answer questions as the team works to deliver on their commitments.
-The product owner also works with the team to consider the impact of user stories and task dependencies as well as technical risks that impact the delivery of work during sprints.
+The product owner also works with the team to consider the impact of user stories and task dependencies, as well as technical risks that impact the delivery of work during sprints.

 To perform well in this role, the product owner must fully understand the needs and wants of their customers.
 This role must also be available and accessible to the project team so that the agile team never waits for feedback or decisions.
 This role must deeply understand the key drivers of the business and emphasize these throughout the project to ensure consistent delivery of value.

 The product owner role is vital to the success of agile projects.
 An absent or poorly-performing product owner is one of the leading causes of failed or underperforming agile projects.
 The author’s experience with many organizations and hundreds of practitioners reinforces, through experience and anecdotes, the powerful impact of a disengaged or unprepared product owner on an agile project.

 In the words of one practitioner, the product owner can “make, break or impede” the agile team.
 If the product owner does not fulfill their responsibilities to the team and the overall business the negative impact shows up in a number of ways.